nrstott/uncommonjs/jsgi/jsgib.md

 ## Philosophy

-* Straightforward mapping to HTTP.
+* Straightforward mapping to HTTP with cosmetic modifications to match JavaScript conventions and idioms.
 * Suitable for extension.
-* Cosmetic modifications inline with JavaScript conventions and idioms

 ### Principles